MERTON PARK STUDIOS

 starring Richard Conte, directed by Ken Hughes.

-An unusual Merton Park film, in that they bow to the trend of having an American star, but at least Conte is an accomplished lead, with not too much star spangled flag waving.
+An unusual Merton Park film, in that they yield to the trend of having an American star, but at least Conte is an accomplished lead, with not too much star spangled flag waving.

 At the Norden Research lab a top scientist is shot dead.
 Dr Barnes, noted physicist is next to go.
 American No1 brain on Guided Missile Warfare is not immune either- shot by a sniper.
 "How about the monkey?" query reporters, referring to a red monkey seen nearby on each occasion.
+But "monkeys don't drive cars!"
 As this is Merton Park Studios, there's only one man who can solve this mystery- Russell Napier, alias Harrington of the Yard.
+He's not that competent of course, as Bill asks him, "what am I supposed to do?
+Stick around while you make a mess of things?"

-His task is to protect Dushenko, another Guided Missiles Expert, just escaped to the West.
+Harrington's task is to protect Dushenko, another Guided Missiles Expert, who has recently escaped to the West.
 Protecting US interests is Bill Locklin.

 There, all is peaceful: "everything seems pretty quiet here."
 But watch out for that monkey!
 Inside the sanatorium he climbs though you've guessed what happens- Bill is on hand to shoot the assassin.

-Bill flies off to America with his prize whilst Julia gives him a final wave.
+Bill flies off to America with his prize as Julia gives him a final wave.
 "I love you," over the aircraft noise, she feebly shouts.

 Merton Park Menu